htcondor/htcondor/docs/users-manual/file-transfer.rst

 The destination file is given by the file name within the URL.

-For the transfer of the entire contents of the output sandbox, which are all files that the job creates or modifies, HTCondor's file transfer mechanism must be enabled.
+To transfer the entire contents of the output sandbox, which are all files that the job creates or modifies, excepting the standard output and standard error files, HTCondor's file transfer mechanism must be enabled.
 In this sample portion of the submit description file, the first two commands explicitly enable file transfer, and the added